Is Bitcoin mining still profitable in 2026? Mining vs. buying BTC in Switzerland

 This means that unless you have a clear advantage—such as very cheap electricity, a suitable location, or the ability to utilize the heat generated— it is often more sensible to simply buy Bitcoin rather than invest in mining equipment.

-Mining BTC makes sense mainly if you have access to modern ASIC devices, cheap electricity, effective cooling, and a well-calculated return-on-investment strategy.
+Bitcoin mining makes sense mainly if you have access to modern ASIC miners, cheap electricity, effective cooling, and a well-calculated return on investment strategy.
 Today, it is more of an infrastructure business than a simple way to make a quick profit.

 Therefore, the key question is not whether Bitcoin has a future, but whether you can operate more cheaply and efficiently than the rest of the market.
 If not, buying BTC directly is usually the simpler and more rational option.